Jira is used by development teams around the world. But using Jira on its own might not be enough for your team.

 - Traceability is instantly available from Jira items to tests, requirements, and defects.

-Replacing Jira is a popular alternative for teams who need to scale issue management and add traceability at the same time.
+Replacing Jira is a popular alternative for teams who need to scale issue management or add traceability.

 What to Look For in a Jira Replacement